 No 10: We’ll look at what fighter jets we can send to Ukraine

-The defence secretary is to investigate what jets the UK could send to Ukraine after President Zelensky called for planes to help the war effort in an address to MPs.
+UK to investigate what jets it could send to Ukraine

+Rishi Sunak has opened the door to sending jets to Ukraine after President Zelensky called for “powerful English planes” to boost the war effort while on a surprise trip to the UK.

+In an emotional address to MPs in Parliament, the Ukrainian leader called on the UK to provide “wings for freedom’’.

+The prime minister has asked the defence secretary Ben Wallace to probe what jets the UK could give Ukraine to aid its fight against the Russians.

 Before the Ukrainian leader arrived in London, Rishi Sunak announced Britain would train fighter pilots.